faraji-fuji/alx-low_level_programming/0x00-hello_world/README.md

 # 0x00 Hello World

 ## 0-preprocessor
-A script that runs a C file through the preprocessor and save the result into another file.
+A script that runs a C file through the preprocessor and saves the result into another file.
 - The C file name will be saved in the variable $CFILE.
 - The output should be saved in the file c.